yibozhong/MoBA/README.md

   <img width="40%" src="figures/moba_with_flash_attn.png" style="display:inline-block">
 </p>

+> **Note**: MoBA requires continue training of existing models to achieve its acceleration benefits.
+It is not a drop-in sparse attention solution that can be directly applied to pretrained models without additional training.

 ## Abstract
 Scaling the effective context length is essential for advancing large language models (LLMs) toward artificial general intelligence (AGI).
 However, the quadratic increase in computational complexity inherent in traditional attention mechanisms presents a prohibitive overhead.
 Existing approaches either impose strongly biased structures, such as sink or window attention which are task-specific, or radically modify the attention mechanism into linear approximations, whose performance in complex reasoning tasks remains inadequately explored.